d4v1dcl4rk3/writing/A parmigiana and a pint please.md

 It was late October 2009, nearly 2 months after the fateful meeting with Phil.
 I had been granted an Australian work visa and so met the requirements to work for Mark's company.
 The dream of working again was now a reality.
 Still, through all the excitement there were deep, stomach-churning doubts.
 What if I was making the wrong life choice?

 To announced the news, I sent an email to my family, friends and colleagues.
 I was now committed.
 Everyone was supportive.
 However, I could sense Mom and Dad's disappointment.
 It was then I began to appreciate what I meant to family and friends.
 I had to sever those ties to satisfy my needs.
 Everyone accepted it; work was one of life’s necessities.
 Years in school and further education prepared us for it.
-It was part of our identity and in many ways defined who we are.
+It is part of our identity and in many ways defines who we are.
 I wanted to define who I am.
 Australia would be where I could do it.

 One morning, I searched for single way flights from Birmingham, UK to Sydney, Australia.
-The cost, as Mark had alluded to, would be my expense.
-Having been out of work for two months, my bank bank balance was low.
-The flights during the week were a lot cheaper and sooner.
+The cost, as Mark had alluded to, would be at my own expense.
+Having been out of work for two months, my bank balance was a bit low.
+I could depart sooner, just about afford the higher flight cost, but start earning sooner in Australia.
+The alternative was to book a later departing flight and pay marginally less.
+It made sense to depart as soon as possible.

-Without consulting anyone, I hesitantly went through the booking process on the Emirates website.
-The prices marginally differed from one week to the next.
-With a committed attitude, the earlier, the better.
-6 steps later in the online booking process, the congratulatory confirmation page appeared. £800 had been ripped from the faintly beating heart of my bank account.
+There I was on the Emirates Airlines online booking website.
+6 pages later the congratulatory confirmation page appeared. £800 had been ripped from the faintly beating heart of my bank account.
 I may have had no money, but I had a:

 - visa
 - job contract
 - flight
 - place to stay, soon to be arranged by work

-The doubts faded and the feeling of accommplishment began to bubble up.
+I felt an adrenaline rush.
 I was going to Australia.
 Wow.

 My mom walked into the dining room on her way to the kitchen.
 I grasped her shoulders, looked her in the eyes and said, "Mom, in 4 days-time I'm flying to Sydney."
 She paused.
-Her usual bubbly demeanour changed to one of apprehension.
-"Oh, good", she said as she continued walking into the kitchen.
+"Oh, good", she said quietly.
+Her usual bubbly demeanour changed to one of apprehension as she continued walking into the kitchen.
 I began feeling apathetic.
-How would this decision affect my family?
+This interaction brought home the reality of it.
 I again questioned why I was doing this.
 In short, at that moment in time, to work again was the biggest priority in my life.
 I’ll give it 2 weeks and see how it goes.
 It was a thought I sold to myself.
 A thought I would revise repeatedly.

-Life refused to slow between the time I booked the flight and the day I was due to depart.
-I felt I was leaving with everything in order.
+Life refused to slow between the time I booked the flight and the day I was due to depart but I felt I was leaving with everything in order.

-- The Lichfield house was due new tenants.
+- New tenants were about to move into my Lichfield house.
 - My household goods were all but sold to close family and friends.
-- Flights booked, bags packed, accommodation now organised.
+- Flights were booked, bags packed and accommodation now organised.

 I did my best to ensure I was going to hit Australia's red soils running.
 My soon to be boss Mark, advised I should setup an Australian bank account in the UK prior to my arrival.
 Unfortunately, it wasn't straightforward.
-Having secured an appointment with an HSBC advisor, the advice the tellor gave was "it’s far easier to set up a bank account when in Australia".
-Outside obtaining sustenance and keys to my accommodation, my priority on landing in Australia would be to open a bank account.
+Having secured an appointment with an HSBC advisor, the advice the teller gave was "it’s far easier to set up a bank account when in Australia".
+Ok, change of plan then.
+After obtaining keys to my accommodation, my priority on landing in Australia would be to open a bank account.

 My most immediate priority was packing.
 How do you pack for a new life?
 Could I base my packing list on recent summer holidays: flip-flops, shorts and a pair of speedos?
-It was summer time in Sydney, Australia.
+It was summertime in Sydney, Australia.
 The weather forecast was for hot and humid conditions.
 I was probably fine with summer holiday wears.
-However, I needed clothes to shield me from conditions at the airport and on the air-conditioned aeroplane.
+However, I needed clothes to shield me from conditions at the airport and on the air-conditioned flight.

 I had a rummage for packing list items at home.
 I forgot I had snorkelling wears.
 What better an opportunity to use them, but they were bulky.
 The fins alone barely fitted in my large suitcase.
 It did a fine effort in swallowing most of my wears.
 Excess baggage made its way into my small backpack.
 Unfortunately, some essentials would have to stay in the UK.